 Modafinil and armodafinil

 The newer so-called wake-promoting agents, modafinil and armodafinil, are just beginning to be studied for CRF.
 Modafinil is a centrally acting, nonamphetamine central nervous system stimulant.
 Armodafinil is the R-enantiomer of modafinil and an alpha-1 adrenoceptor agonist.
-Modafinil and armodafinil are approved by the FDA for the treatment of narcolepsy, obstructive sleep apnea, and shift-work disorders.
-Neither modafinil nor armodafinil is approved by the FDA for the treatment of CRF.
+The FDA has approved modafinil and armodafinil for the treatment of narcolepsy, obstructive sleep apnea, and shift-work disorders but not for the treatment of CRF.
 These agents are also not indicated for use in children and adolescents.

 The mechanism of action of modafinil and armodafinil is different from that of amphetamines, but the exact mechanisms by which these agents improve wakefulness are not known.
 On the basis of two promising open-label pilot trials,[27,28] a large randomized controlled trial evaluated modafinil for the treatment of CRF using 200 mg versus placebo in more than 850 patients who were receiving chemotherapy.
 Patients had to have fatigue ratings of at least 2 out of 10 to be eligible for this study.
-During four cycles of chemotherapy, this study failed to show significant differences between arms.
+During four cycles of chemotherapy, there were no significant differences between arms.

 A randomized placebo-controlled trial (four-arm factorial study) comparing cognitive behavioral therapy (CBT) for insomnia (CBT-I) versus armodafinil (50 mg by mouth twice a day) found that CBT-I with and without armodafinil resulted in a clinically and statistically significant reduction of subjective daytime fatigue in cancer survivors with chronic insomnia.
 Armodafinil alone did not show a statistically significant effect on fatigue for cancer survivors.